apache/trafficserver/doc/developer-guide/api/functions/TSfgets.en.rst

 Lines are terminated by a line feed character, ' '.
-The line placed in the buffer includes the line feed character and is terminated with a ``NULL``.
+The line placed in the buffer includes the line feed character and is terminated with a ``nullptr``.
 If the line is longer than length bytes then only the first length-minus-1 bytes are placed in :arg:`buf`.